the-prophecies/crispy-journey/README.md

 * [ISO C 98](https://www.iso.org/standards.html)

 ### Methodology
-Every object in the universe attracts every other object with a force directed along the line of centers for the two objects that is proportional to the product of their masses and inversely proportional to the square of the separation beetween the two objetcs.
+Newton's Law of Universal Gravitation states that every particle attracts every other particle in the universe with force directly proportional to the product of the masses and inversely proportional to the square of the distance between them.
 The gravity force is defined by:

 ![](gravity_force.png)